davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Spears can be either a one-handed or a two-handed weapon.
 If you use a shield with a spear it counts as a one-handed weapon.
 If not, it counts as a two-handed weapon.
 Spears have the *First strike* special rule.

+### Shooting

+All ranged weapons have Advantage against targets within 6”.

-### Bow
+#### Bow

 Bows may be loaded and fired as a single action.
-The range of a bow is greater than the board size, but for game purposes it's max range is 24".

-### Crossbow
+#### Crossbow

-Crossbows takes either a movement or an action to load.
-Crossbows have a +2 damage modifier and a maximum range of 24".
+Crossbows takes either a Move action or a Standard action to load.
+Crossbows have a +2 damage modifier.

-### Black powder
+#### Black powder

-Black powder weapons give you a -2 to ranged attacks but gives you +4 to damage.
+Black powder weapons give you a -2 to ranged attacks but gives you +6 to damage.
+Black powder weapons have Disadvantage against all targets 12” or further away.
+Black powder weapons take 2 turns to reload.

 Armour descriptions
 -------------------